warpstreamlabs/bento/website/docs/configuration/using_cue.md

 ---

 :::warning EXPERIMENTAL
 CUE support is experimental.
-It may change for some time to improve CUE's ability to type-check Benthos configurations at the expense of causing new validation errors when moving from one Benthos release to the next.
+It may change for some time to improve CUE's ability to type-check Bento configurations at the expense of causing new validation errors when moving from one Bento release to the next.
 :::

-[**CUE**](https://cuelang.org/) is a powerful configuration language that makes it easier and safer to build Benthos configurations.
+[**CUE**](https://cuelang.org/) is a powerful configuration language that makes it easier and safer to build Bento configurations.
 It achieves this by validating and type-checking configurations as well as allowing you to build useful utilities that reduce boilerplate.
-In this guide, we will see how to build a Benthos configuration using CUE, export it to YAML and execute it.
+In this guide, we will see how to build a Bento configuration using CUE, export it to YAML and execute it.

 ## Prerequisites